-This public lecture is part of our Foundation Certificate in African History and Political Thought
+This public lecture is part of our Foundation Certificate in African History

 This is the first instalment of the three-part lecture series Turning Points in Pan-Africanism.
 In this lecture, we discuss how instrumental C.L.R.
 James’ was in transforming Pan-Africanism from a localized practice in the diaspora to a social, political and economic movement on the continent.
 Through examining a selection of his texts, we explore how his prioritizing of political cooperation on a global scale instead of promoting racial insularity in Black liberation movements added another layer to Pan-African unity.

 Through understanding the Trotskyist ideologies of C.L.R.
 James and the historical context which he was steeped in, we can trace his impact on Pan-Africanism as it transitioned from theories on Black identity in the diaspora to definitive political action that centered on the continent.

 Lecturer: Kai Mora